Overview of CFS and Fibromyalgia

-Chronic fatigue syndrome (CFS) and its painful cousin fibromyalgia (FMS) are characterized by a mix of severe exhaustion, insomnia and "brain fog" symptoms.
+Chronic fatigue syndrome (CFS) and its painful cousin fibromyalgia (FMS) are chronic health disorders characterized by a mix of severe exhaustion, insomnia and "brain fog" symptoms.
 In fibromyalgia, widespread pain is also present.

 - Increased thirst